 Vehicles at the Facilities include hustlers, golf carts, and work trucks.
-Machinery at the Facilities include hi-lifts and forklifts.
-Equipment at the Facilities include, but are not limited to, chassis, containers, g-vans, flat racks, and reefers.
+Machinery at the Facilities include hi-lifts and lift trucks.
+Equipment at the Facilities includes, but is not limited to, chassis, containers, g-vans, flat racks, and reefers.

 5.1.2 Maintenance and Repair Areas